cc0407/image-viewer/README.md

    ```
 2. **Open your browser and go to:**
    [http://localhost:3000](http://localhost:3000)
-3. **Click "Select Folder"** and choose a folder containing images (jpg, png, gif, bmp, webp).
+3. **Click "Select Folder"** (or "Select Images" in Firefox) and choose your images.
-4. Use the left/right buttons or enable shuffle mode with a timer.
+4. Use the left/right hitboxes or arrow keys to navigate, or click the image/spacebar to pause/play auto-advance.
+5. Adjust the timer and toggle "Auto" for slideshow mode.

 ## Browser Support

-- The folder selection feature uses the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API), which is supported in:
+- Folder selection uses the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API), supported in:
   - Chrome (v86+)
   - Edge (v86+)
   - Opera, Brave, and other Chromium browsers
-- Not supported in Firefox or Safari as of 2024.
+- Not supported in Firefox or Safari as of 2024 (but you can select multiple images manually).

 ## License